top of page

 Letrozole bone pain

 The bone pain kicked in within days of starting the drug.
-I found working really hard, but thought a change of brand may help.
+I found walking to and from work really hard, but thought a change of brand may help.
 Generic Letrozole is produced by many different pharmaceutical companies, apparently at very little cost to the NHS.
 We're talking in pennies.
 The original Letrozole, which is sold under the brand name Femara, is, by contrast, much, much more expensive.
 Hence, it is now rarely prescribed.

 Before switching to a different brand, I read everything I could about the side effects and how things like binders, fillers and even pill coatings can make a difference.
 I discovered that reactions are very individual and a brand that may not suit one person could be another’s preferred treatment.
 There seemed to be no rhyme or reason to what worked best for who.